drevops/behat-steps/README.md

 - Make required changes in the installed fixture site
 - Run `ahoy drush cex -y`
-- Run `ahoy update-fixtures` for Drupal 10 or `DRUPAL_VERSION=9 ahoy update-fixtures` for Drupal 9 to copy configuration changes from build directory to the fixtures directory.
+- Run `ahoy update-fixtures` to copy configuration changes from build directory to the fixtures directory.